martinnikolov93/recipes--react/README.md

   - Login with an existing account

 - Authenticated visitors can:

   - Publish a recipe
   - Edit their published recipes
   - View their profile and see their published recipes
-  - Add or remove a recipe to/from favourites
+  - Add or remove a recipe to/from favorites
-  - View favourite recipes
+  - View favorite recipes
   - Rate a recipe by choosing stars from 1-5 and leaving a comment
   - Logout from their account

 ## Project files explanation

+- `index.js` - Our main entry point.
+Loads the `App` component and renders the application into **div** with _id_ **root**.

 #### Main components

-- `index.js` - Our main entry point.
-Loads the `App` component and renders the application into **div** with _id_ **root**
 - `App.js` - Holds the whole application.
-Wraps all routes with `AuthController`
+Wraps all routes with `AuthController`.
-- `AuthController` - Provides login and logout functionalities.
-Checks if the user is logged in and provides the data to the `Router`.
+- `AuthController.js` - Holds login and logout functionalities.
+Checks if the user is logged in and provides the data with `UserContext` to the `Router`.
-- `Router` - Determines which route has been activated and provides the corresponding component.
+- `Router.js` - Determines which route has been activated and provides the corresponding component.
 Also protects routes depending on user authentication.
+- `Context.js` - Holds all contexts.
+For now only `UserContext` is needed.

 #### Page components

 - `HomePage.js` - Landing page.
 Shows all recipes.
-Loads `Home` component
+Loads `Home` component.
 - `CategoriesPage.js` - Shows all categories.
-Loads `Categories` component
+Loads `Categories` component.
 - `CategoryPage.js` - Shows all recipes for certain category.
-Loads `Category` component
+Loads `Category` component.
 - `FavouritesPage.js` - Shows user's favorite recipes.
-Loads `Favourites` component
+Loads `favorites` component.
 - `LoginPage.js` - Shows login form.
-Loads `Login` component
+Loads `Login` component.
 - `RegisterPage.js` - Shows register form.
-Loads `Register` component
+Loads `Register` component.
 - `LogoutPage.js` - Logouts the user.
-- `NotFoundPage.js` - Shows that a page doesn't exist when an invalid route in `Router.js` has been activated
+- `NotFoundPage.js` - Shows that a page doesn't exist when an invalid route in `Router.js` has been activated.
 - `ProfilePage.js` - Shows user's data.
-Loads `Profile` component
+Loads `Profile` component.
 - `AddRecipePage.js` - Shows form for publishing a recipe.
-Loads `AddRecipe` component
+Loads `AddRecipe` component.
 - `EditRecipePage.js` - Shows form for editing a published recipe.
-Loads `EditRecipe` component
+Loads `EditRecipe` component.
 - `ViewRecipePage.js` - Shows details for recipe.
 Has functionality for rating.
-Loads `ViewRecipe` component
+Loads `ViewRecipe` component.

 #### Components

-- `Home.js` - Fetches all data from the `API` and shows all recipes with `RecipesWrapper`
+- `Home.js` - Fetches all recipe data from the `API` and shows all recipes with `RecipesWrapper` component.
-- `AddRecipe.js` - Shows all inputs required for publishing a recipe.
+- `AddRecipe.js` - Returns all inputs required for publishing a recipe.
 Validates the input.
 Sends a post request with the data on submit.
-- `Home.js`
-- `Home.js`
-- `Home.js`
-- `Home.js`
-- `Home.js`
-- `Home.js`
-- `Home.js`
-- `Home.js`
-- `Home.js`
+- `AddReview.js` - Holds rating functionality and inputs for rating a recipe and loads all reviews with `ReviewsWrapper`.
+- `Categories.js` - Fetches all category data from the `API` and shows all categories with `CategoriesWrapper`.
+- `CategoriesDropdown.js` - Holds functionality for all categories in the navigation.
+Will show all categories on mouse entering and will hide them on mouse leaving.
+- `CategoriesWrapper.js` - Wraps all categories and shows `Category` component for each category.
+- `Category.js` - Fetches all recipe data for the category and shows recipes with `RecipesWrapper` component.
+- `EditRecipe.js` - Loads all recipe data and fills inputs with that data for proper editing of a recipe.
+Validates the input.
+Sends a put request with the edited data on submit.
+- `EditRecipeButton.js` - Returns an icon for editing and will redirect on clicking.
+- `FavouriteIcon.js` - Holds favorite/unfavorite functionality.
+Returns a heart icon which can be clicked.
+Sends post request when adding to favorites.
+Sends delete request when removing from favorites.
+- `Favourites.js`- Fetches data and returns user favorites with `RecipesWrapper` component.
+- `Footer.js` - Returns a footer element with copyright text
+- `Header.js` - Returns header element with site navigation.
+Uses `NavLink` in order to take advantage of activeClassName property
+- `Login.js` - Returns all inputs required for logging in the user.
+Validates the input.
+Sends post request to the `API` with the data.
+On valid response logs in the user with `UserContext` functionality
+- `PageLayout.js` - Defines a default page layout to be used on each page.
+- `Profile.js` - Returns all user data and published recipes with `RecipesWrapper` component
+- `RecipeBox.js` - Returns a simple recipe card, with fixed size and border.
+Also an image, title, brief description, `FavoriteIcon` component and `RecipeOverallRating` component
+- `RecipeOverallRating.js` - Calculates the average rating for a recipe and returns the same amount of star icons.
+- `RecipeReviewsWrapper.js` - Returns all reviews for a recipe
+- `RecipesWrapper.js` - Returns recipes with `RecipeBox` component for each recipe
+- `Register.js` - Returns all inputs required for registering the user.
+Validates the input.
+Sends post request to the `API` with the data.
+On valid response logs in the user with `UserContext` functionality
+- `ViewRecipe.js` - Returns all details for a recipe and `FavouriteIcon`, `EditRecipeButton`, `AddReview` components

+#### Higher Order Components

+- `withFetching` - Mutates a component by fetching and providing the data to it with the props object

 ## Learn More